lf-edge/ekuiper/docs/en_US/operation/install/cent-os.md

 ``unzip kuiper-centos7-v0.0.1.zip``

-Run the ``kuiper`` to verify Kuiper is installed successfully or not.
+Run the ``kuiper`` to verify eKuiper is installed successfully or not.

 ```shell
 # cd kuiper